josemarioomrqz/4543-5993-Spatial-Maps/Assignments_Completed/02-Missile_Geometry_202/_micro_lessons/11-Point_In_Polygon/README.md

-# Module 11 — Point in Polygon
+# Assignments Completed for Module 11 — Point in Polygon

 Turning a map into a query system: capture a click, ask which region contains it, and get a meaningful answer — built up from first principles.